 Purpose

 We see ourselves as owners of the companies that are part of our portfolio.
 As we only invest in publicly traded companies, we therefore hold shares with voting rights.
-This gives us the privilege to express our opinion on management by exercising our voting rights.
-As we are a signatory of the UN Principles for Responsible Investing, we also have a duty to vote.
-We exercise our voting rights in an active and orderly fashion, following the voting policy of Deep Research Fund.
-The purpose of this insight is to provide transparency on how we make our voting decisions.
+This gives us the privilege to express our opinion on management by exercis- ing those rights.
+As we are a signatory of the UN Principles for Responsible Invest- ing, we also have a duty to vote.
+We exercise our voting rights in an active and or- derly fashion, following the voting policy of the Deep Research Fund.
+The purpose of this Insight is to provide transparency on how we make our voting decisions.

-As a long-term investor, Deep Research Fund approaches voting considering the company’s future for at least the next five years.
+As a long-term investor, the Deep Research Fund approaches voting by consider- ing the company’s future for at least the next five years.
 Our votes aim to support the investee company’s sustainability efforts, strong governance and long-term strategy.
-We always prioritize long-term creation of shareholder value over short-term gains.
+We always prioritize long-term creation of shareholder value over short- term gains.

 There are many different ways a vote can be structured.
-Sometimes, if a shareholder does not vote, it is considered as voting against a proposal, and sometimes it is considered just as a vote-not-cast.
+Sometimes, if a share- holder doesn’t vote, it is considered voting against a proposal, and sometimes it is considered simply a vote not cast.
 We avoid abstentions as a means to indicate our preferences in order to avoid misinterpretation.
 Instead, we vote actively and follow up through investor relations wherever we have material disagreements.

 Conflicting preferences